MARKET SNAPSHOT: Stocks Poised For Decline As Dow Futures Drop More Than 200 Points

 Which stocks look like key movers?

-Shares of Dow component United Health Group (UNH) dropped more than 6% in premarket action following the announcement by Amazon (AMZN) , Berkshire (BRKA) and JPMorgan Chase (JPM) .
+Shares of Dow component United Health Group (UNH) dropped more than 6% in premarket action following the announcement by Amazon (AMZN), Berkshire (BRKA) and JPMorgan Chase (JPM) that they would partner in an effort to cut health care costs and improve services for U.S. employees.
 Pharmacy benefit managers, pharmacy chains and drug distributors (http://www.marketwatch.com/story/health-care-company-shares-drop-sharply-on-entry-by-amazon-berkshire-hathaway-and-jpmorgan-2018-01-30) were also hit in premarket action.
 The SPDR Health Care Select Sector ETF (XLV) dropped more than 2%.

-Harley-Davidson Inc.(HOG) shares tumbled 7% in premarket after the motorcycle maker posted a sales drop.
-Pfizer Inc.(PFE) rose nearly 2% after the pharmaceutical group posted stronger-than-expected earnings.
-Aetna Inc.(AET) slipped nearly 2% after the insurer reported results, while
+Harley-Davidson Inc.(HOG) shares tumbled 6% in premarket after the motorcycle maker posted a sales drop.
+Pfizer Inc.(PFE) gave up early gains to trade 2% lower even as the pharmaceutical group posted stronger-than-expected earnings.
+Aetna Inc.(AET) slipped nearly 2% after the insurer reported results.

 Electronic Arts Inc.(EA) will report after the regular close of markets.